nickloman/nickloman.github.com/_posts/2014-01-18-evomics-2014-metagenomics-three-hour-practical.md

 <http://tinyurl.com/metaphlanresults>

 Q5.
 How many different genera were detected at each sampling level?

-Q6.
-How long did this take to run?
-(Hint: prepend `time` to your command).

 ##Advanced usage
 There are other useful values of `-t` you can use other than `rel_ab`, the default: